 This thought actually came to me while watching HGTV: all of these homes featured and designed all look the same.
-The same white wash.
-The same mid-century furniture.
+The same white wash of walls and ceiling.
+The same mid-century modern furniture.
 But, they televise so much emotion that it connects with people as basic as I am.
-They truly show that while furniture makes a house, the intangible and sentimental make it a home.
+Like truly, people sob, and I probably get it!
+They truly show that while furniture makes a house, the intangible and sentimental experience makes it a home.

 And as I watch TV, as I jump between gigs, as I walk through the city; I’m constantly learning and re-thinking the way I operate and design the next thing.
 This living document serves to try to untangle what’s in my head in public, and spark new ways of seeing the world.
 I encourage you to join me on my journey into my inner curiosity, as I look at the world and reflect on my experiences.

 A new mindset for designing for impact, transformation, and meaning.
 Here’s my take on “HCD” — hero-centered design.
 What if the world was designed like theme parks?
 How might we re-imagine our everyday experiences, with the same level of impact that entertainment attractions aim to have?
 Here are six ways to start thinking with your hero (your transformed humans) in mind.